dwarvesf/playbook/operations/conduct-delivery-report.md

 - Potential to open new opportunities
 - Strategic partnerships

-### Conducting the Report
+### Conducting the report

 Once all data is collected, we compile it into a report with highlights for the following items:

-- **Project Sorting by Importance:** Rank projects based on their priority and significance to our overall goals.
+- **Project sorting by importance:** Rank projects based on their priority and significance to our overall goals.
-- **Client Happiness and Performance Ratings:** Rate client satisfaction, lead performance, and account performance on a scale of 1 to 5.
+- **Client happiness and performance ratings:** Rate client satisfaction, lead performance, and account performance on a scale of 1 to 5.
-- **Issues and Resolutions Logs:** Document any issues encountered and the resolutions implemented.
+- **Issues and resolutions logs:** Document any issues encountered and the resolutions implemented.

 ![](assets/how-to-conduct-delivery-reports_delivery-report-sample.webp)